hikmahealth/docs.hikmahealth/src/pages/index.md

 ### Submit an issue

-If you have a question or need help with getting started, please submit an issue on the appropriate repository - which you can find here [GitHub repository](https://github.om/hikmahealth)
+If you have a question or need help with getting started, please either send an email to [tech@hikmahealth.org](mailto:tech@hikmahealth.org) or submit an issue on the appropriate repository - which you can find here [GitHub repository](https://github.om/hikmahealth)

 ### Join the community